 .
 Although men are more likely to be at risk than women of developing certain diseases, both should be aware of the dangers:

-- Coronary Heart Disease—Visceral fat may promote the release of cytokines, chemicals that regulate the immune response.
+- Coronary artery disease—Visceral fat may promote the release of cytokines, chemicals that regulate the immune response.
 Cytokines promote inflammation that affects the coronary arteries, which contributes to the development of

-- Metabolic Syndrome—This combination of abnormal blood sugar levels, elevated triglycerides, low good cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m
+- Metabolic syndrome—This combination of abnormal blood sugar levels, elevated triglycerides, low HDL cholesterol, and elevated blood pressure has been observed even in some normal-weight people (BMI less than 25 kg/m

 2) with extra abdominal fat.